 The Best Ways to Get to Bridger Bowl from Bozeman

-From downtown Bozeman, turn north on Rouse Avenue, which takes you all the way to Bridger Bowl.
-As you get north of town, the road will curve east and turn into Bridger Canyon Drive, which takes you along the east side of the Bridger Mountain Range and right to the ski area.
+From downtown Bozeman, turn north on Rouse Avenue, which will take you all the way to Bridger Bowl.
+(Yes, it’s that simple!)
+As you head north of town, the road will curve east and turn into Bridger Canyon Drive, taking you along the east side of the Bridger Mountain Range.
 Just past mile marker 15, turn left into the Bridger Bowl Road.

-In 2016 Uber launched in Montana, making it much easier to get around without renting a vehicle.
+Uber and Lyft are now about as ubiquitous in Bozeman as they are in most other towns, and it is an option to use one of these services to get up the hill.
 Riders bringing their own skis or snowboards might want to try UberSKI, which offers vehicles equipped with either a ski rack or a truck bed.
-Expect a minimal pickup fee on top of regular Uber rates, and be sure to double check availability as service is limited in some areas.
+Expect a minimal pickup fee on top of regular Uber rates, and be sure to double-check availability, as service is limited in some areas.

 If you enjoyed this blog, take a look at some of our other related articles:

 - Bozeman's Ski Area Comparison: Bridger Bowl and Big Sky Resort

 - 7 Tips for Planning a Ski Trip of a Lifetime

 - 5 Ways to Save on Your Bozeman Ski Trip

 In our never-ending quest to keep up with all things new in Bozeman, we have been producing content for years and can't possibly update every blog when new businesses open or existing businesses close.
 Please reference the publish date and do your own due diligence when making plans.